kienstra/functional-di/README.md

 In a real app, they would interact with the outside world.

-For example, `editor_gateway.clj`, would open a terminal in a real code editor.
+For example, [editor_gateway.clj](src/functional_di/gateway/editor_gateway.clj) would open a terminal in a real code editor.

 This repo is just to show how to do Dependency Injection in Clojure.

-But the unit tests are complete, and pass.
+But the unit tests are complete.

 ## Run unit tests